Chickahominy people: Modern period

-Chickahominy today
+Tribal governments

-In the early 21st century, the Chickahominy tribe consists of about 840 people who live within a five-mile (8-km) radius of each other and the tribal center, in an area known as Chickahominy Ridge.
+The Chickahominy tribe consists of about 840 people who live within a five-mile (8-km) radius of each other and the tribal center, in an area known as Chickahominy Ridge.
 Several hundred more live in other parts of the United States, including California, Florida, New York, Oklahoma, South Carolina, West Virginia and Pennsylvania.
 Current tribal lands of about 110 acre are in the tribe's traditional territory, present-day Charles City County.
 The tribal center on the land is the location of an annual Powwow and Fall Festival.

 Wayne Adkins, a member of the Chickahominy Tribe, represents the tribe in the UK.

 The Chickahominy are led by a tribal council of 12 men and women, including a chief and two assistant chiefs.
 These positions are elected by members of the tribe, by vote.
 The current chief is Stephen Adkins.
 He served as Director of Human Resources for the Commonwealth of Virginia in the administration of Governor Tim Kaine.
 Wayne Adkins is an assistant chief, along with Reggie Stewart.

 Most members of the Chickahominy Tribe are Christian; many attend Samaria Baptist Church, formerly called Samaria Indian Church, in Charles City County.
 The church was built upon tribal grounds and once served as a school for the children of the tribe.
 The church is located directly across from the tribal headquarters.